nsencowi/fm-gh-bedrock-generator_rotating_text/README.md

 [Field Manager](https://fieldmanager.io) is a SaaS solution supporting data management and project collaboration for geotechnical site investigations.
 The software is developed in-house by the [Norwegian Geotechnical Institute (NGI)](https://www.ngi.no/).

 # Contribute
-Have you identified a problem with the code?
-Have a feature request?
-We want to hear about it!
-Submit an issue or start a discussion!
+We encourage the community to contribute to the development of this script and hope that you will submit a pull request or start a discussion!